Sequivirus

 Sequivirus is a genus of viruses in the order Picornavirales, in the family Secoviridae.
 Plants serve as natural hosts.
-There are three species in this genus.
+There are four species in this genus.
 Diseases associated with this genus include: PYFV: vein-yellowing, yellow flecks and yellow/green mosaic symptoms in parsnip, and ‘yellow net', followed by yellow spots and leaf distortion in celery.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: